DTU Course 02820: Python Programming

 1. The Python Tutorial.

-3. Allen Downey (2002-2008) Think Python: How to Think Like a Computer Scientist.
-GFDL license.
+4. Allen Downey (2002-2008) Think Python: How to Think Like a Computer Scientist. (previously (apparently!?)
+GFDL and CC-BY-SA license, now CC-BY-NC).
 Covers the basics of the Python language and Tkinter GUI.
+Even better: An interactive version with multiple choice tests and online programming is available.

-6. Internet search engine, e.g., "Python tutorial" and "Python introduction"
+8. Internet search engine, e.g., "Python tutorial", "Python introduction" and "numerical python filetype:pdf"

 Extra: